flare-foundation/docs/docs/tech/ftso.md

   <figcaption>FTSO price calculation.</figcaption>
 </figure>

-- Each FTSO calculates the resulting price for a Price Epoch (3 minutes) using the submissions received from all data providers during that epoch.
+- The contract in charge of each price pair calculates the resulting price for a Price Epoch (3 minutes) using the submissions received from all data providers during that epoch.

 - Each submission has a **price** and a **weight**.
   Weight is based on the data provider's [voting power](#vote-power), as explained below.